Skip to content

 Audio Playback (SoundPlayer, SurroundPlayer)

-• SoundPlayer: A basic SoundComponent that plays audio from an ISoundDataProvider.
+• SoundPlayer: A SoundPlayerBase implementation for standard mono or stereo audio playback from an ISoundDataProvider.

 Key Features (SoundPlayer):